Skip to main content

 Emerald Integrations

-If your project is hosted on the emerald cluster, the security restrictions and network policies will need to be taken into account if you wish to use our keycloak instance as a login proxy.
+If your project is hosted on the Emerald cluster, you must account for its security restrictions and network policies when using our Keycloak instance as a login proxy.

-For your standard integration to work, you will need to create a network policy, and add a yaml stanza to the app's deployment config.
+To support a standard integration, you’ll need to define an appropriate network policy, and add a yaml stanza to the app's deployment configuration to allow outbound connectivity to Keycloak.

 Network Policies